apache/incubator/README.md

 [`reserve` folder of the `asf-site` branch](https://github.com/apache/incubator/tree/asf-site/reserve)

 For now that Clutch data is still managed in svn, at http://svn.apache.org/repos/asf/incubator/public/trunk/ , see the build scripts for more info.
+The projects folder (podling status pages) and the ip-clearance folders are also still in svn and the html is built using `ant docs` in the `build_clutch.sh` script.

 Any build failures are reported to *[cvs@incubator.a.o](https://lists.apache.org/list.html?cvs@incubator.apache.org)* mailing list.